min2ha/ukwa-site/content/target/61228/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Transition period not 'a given', says Barnier

 EU Brexit negotiator Michel Barnier warned in February 2018 that a transition period immediately after Brexit in 2019 is "not a given".
 He said "substantial" disagreements remained and he had "some problems understanding the UK's position".